deltaonealpha/DBFA/README.md

 - Presenting DBFA employee manager (track attendance/ pay salary/ hire/ change details/ fire employee ༼ ●'◡'● ༽つ).

+- Improvements to primary login system.

+- Improvements to bypass prevention service.

+- More in-depth logging.

+- Docs have been re-written from scratch.

 - Rectified all general and text formatting bugs.

-- Improved primary login system.

-- Improved the bypass prevention mechanism.

-- Improved logging.

-- Docs have been re-written from scratch.

 - More changes and base blobs for future features added.